RogueFendor/MQTTAndroidNative/README.md

 ##Additional Hack Root Required##

+We are using Fredrik Fornwall's amazing [termux.apk](https://play.google.com/store/apps/details?id=com.termux&hl=en "termux.apk") available from the Google PlayStore, to build our binaries but that does not mean we can only execute these binaries from this app.

-You can execute your Client without using termux by using a simple terminal emulator if you copy the MQTTAndroidNative Directory to /data/data/ directory on your Android device from this point possibilities are endless you could even go one step further and add the binary to System/bin on your device but I will leave it to you to figure out how to load the libraries
+You can execute your Client without using termux by using a simple terminal emulator by  copying the allready compiled MQTTAndroidNative Directory to /data/data/ directory on your Android device.
+From this point possibilities are endless, write a simple cordova apk and call your MqttClient, write shell scripts, etc.
+You could even go one step further and add the binary to System/bin on your device and make it availabel System wide!
+All that is required that you export LD_LIBRARY_PATH i.e the path to the shared objects in the lib folder

+HAPPY HACKING!